 SQL is usually used for querying relational tables.
-Every such table contains a pre-defined set of columns with pre-defined types.
+Every such table contains a predefined set of columns with predefined types.
 LogsQL is used for querying logs.
 Logs are stored in log streams .
-So log streams is an analogue of tables in relational databases.
+So log streams are analogous to tables in relational databases.
 Log streams and relational tables have the following major differences:

-• There is no pre-defined scheme in log streams - logs with arbitrary set of fields can be ingested into every log stream.
-Both names and values in every log entry have string type.
+- There is no predefined schema in log streams, so logs with an arbitrary set of fields can be ingested into every log stream.
+Both names and values in every log entry are strings.
 They may contain arbitrary string data.

 SQL query structure is quite convoluted: